-Note that, in some instances, the traveler may wish to charge these transportation expenses to her/his own personal credit card to take advantage of special travel insurance and/or reduced rates that may be available.
-This is acceptable; however, the traveler must be aware that the cost of personal travel insurance and interest charges that may accrue as a result of the use of a personal credit card are NOT allowable business expenses.
+In some instances, the traveler may wish to charge these transportation expenses to her/his own personal credit card to take advantage of special travel insurance and/or reduced rates that may be available.
+This is acceptable; however, the traveler must be aware that the cost of personal travel insurance and interest charges that may accrue as a result of the use of a personal credit card will NOT be reimbursed.
 The traveler must also keep in mind that a personal expense reimbursement may be denied if the expense is deemed unallowable or if budget is not available.
 Non-refundable transportation expenses may be reimbursed prior to travel.
-A copy of the paid invoice or ticket(s), clearly marked non-refundable, must be attached to a completed Check Request, signed by the PI, and forwarded to the SR administrator for approval.
+A copy of the paid invoice or ticket(s), clearly marked non-refundable, must be attached to a completed Disbursement Request, signed by the PI, and forwarded to the SR grant specialist for approval.

 All air travel must be economy or coach class, and special, low-cost rates should be used when possible.
-If "first class" is requested, SDSU Research Foundation is responsible for the economy rate only.
-Please note that most federally funded programs require travelers to use U.S. flag carriers in accordance with the Fly America Act.
-See your SR administrator for details of this requirement.
+If any other class of air travel such as "first class," “business class” or “economy plus” is requested, SDSU Research Foundation is responsible for the basic economy or coach rate only.
+Please note that most federally-funded programs require travelers to use U.S. flag carriers in accordance with the Fly America Act.
+See your SR grant specialist for details of this requirement.

 To purchase airline tickets, the traveler completes a Purchase Requisition signed by the PI or designee, and forwards it to the SR administrator for approval.
 The purchasing department then processes the Purchase Requisition and a Purchase Order is issued to the vendor.
 Alternate vendor bids are not required for airline tickets.

 CAUTION: Should you choose to use your frequent flyer benefits to acquire airline tickets for business use, you are not eligible for reimbursement of the cost of a comparable ticket.